In his fight with North Korea, Trump may end up with no allies

 Nic Robertson is CNN's international diplomatic editor.
 The opinions in this article belong to the author.

+(CNN)It "came like a miracle" according to South Korea's President, but the sudden blush of goodwill between US President Donald Trump and North Korea's Kim Jong Un may have its roots in the insults they've traded.

-(CNN)Have Donald Trump's insults finally landed a knockout blow -- or at the very least stunned his opponent?
+Now everyone's asking the question -- has Trump confounded the pundits, has his bombast finally landed a knockout blow, or at the very least stunned his opponent into agreeing a face-to-face meeting?

 Kim Jong Un certainly paid attention when Trump called him "Little Rocket Man" from the altar of diplomacy, the United Nations General Assembly, last September.